 Bruna obtained her bachelor degree in Chemistry at the University of São Paulo in Brazil, where she did research in the synthesis of natural products.
 She then did a placement at Cambridge University where she learned about flow chemistry.

 Listen to hear Veronica and Gigi struggle to grasp even the simplest chemical jargon, all about green chemistry and why it's so important and some pretty crazy stories which are bound to arise when you work with highly flammable chemicals...

 June 18, 2019

 Today we're talking about the importance of being part of a PhD community during a doctorate, in our second themed episode.

-Our guests are experts on this theme - Karolina and Abi are both Research Hive Scholars at the University of Sussex, where they work to build the PhD Community.
-We discuss what makes a PhD community, why being part of a community is so important during your doctorate, and how this can help to counteract isolation and other issues that can often cause mental ill-health in PhD students.
+Our guests are experts on this theme - Karolina and Abi are both Research Hive Scholars at the University of Sussex, where they work to build the PhD community.
+We discuss what makes a community, why being part of one is so important during your doctorate, and how this can help to counteract isolation and other issues that can often cause mental ill-health in PhD students.